A better environment with electrical preheating

-An increasing number of international studies reveal that cold starts is the main cause of harmful emissions from cars.
-This is true even for the newest cars on the market.
-These emissions contribute poor air quality in the cities, which in turn impact the health of everyone living there.
-The good news is that the same studies show that electrical preheating is an effective tool in combating cold starts and it’s effects.
+An increasing number of international studies reveal that cold starts are the leading cause of harmful emissions from cars.
+This is true even for the newest vehicles on the market.
+These emissions contribute to poor air quality in the cities, which in turn impact the health of everyone living there.
+The good news is that the same studies show that electrical preheating is a useful tool in combating cold starts and their effects.

-One recent study on the effect of cold starts, performed by researchers at Berkeley, Carnegie Mellon, University of California and MIT, show that modern petrol cars release the same amount of harmful emissions in the first 30 seconds after a cold start as in 300 kilometers of driving with a warm engine.
+One recent study on the effect of cold starts was performed by researchers at Berkeley, Carnegie Mellon, University of California and MIT.
+This study showed that modern petrol cars release the same amount of harmful emissions in the first 30 seconds after a cold start as in 300 kilometers of driving with a warm engine.

 Furthermore, the Swedish Road and Transport Research Institute (VTI) concludes that significant cuts in emissions can be achieved through increased use of electrical preheating.

 The consensus is the same in Norway, where both the Institute of Transport Economics (tøi) and the Norwegian Automobile Association (NAF) recommends the use of electrical preheating to lower emissions.

 Whenever an engine is started temperatures below +10 centigrade without prior heating, it is considered a cold start.
 Under these conditions, emissions will always be elevated, but they become progressively higher as temperatures get lower.
 A cold started engine will emit considerably more at -10 degrees than at +10 degrees.

 To understand why the impact of cold starts is so significant, one must first understand its effects.
 The total increase in emissions after a cold start is a result of several factors.
 All of these factors play an increasing role as the temperature gets lower.